 If you currently have a legal issues that needs to be dealt with, please seek professional help by making use of the free Legal Services provided by the Ryerson Students’ Union.

-For ease of locating them, some topics are bolded, but it is generally recommended that all of the following content is read and considered by students.
+It is generally recommended that all of the following content is read and considered by students.

 Your status will depend on whether you are married or not, and on how long you have been living together.